The Most Incredible ThingReleased - 2011 Visitors' rating (plurality): ★★★☆☆

 Other releases - (none)

 "The Grind" is based on a piece of music composed by Chris during their writing sessions for Yes that he originally titled "Moronic" because that's how he described its repetitive melody and rhythm, which he simply couldn't get out of his head.
 As stated in the July 2010 issue of their official fan club magazine Literally, he and Neil later "realized that this would work … at the beginning of the story, depicting the everyday world of the kingdom."
-As both the title and the music suggests, this piece helps convey the daily "grind" of ordinary life.
+As both the title and the music suggest, this piece helps convey the daily "grind" of ordinary life.

 During this segment, a little less than a minute of the Pet Shop Boys song "Baby" (sung by Neil rather than by Alcazar, the band that had previously recorded it) can be heard.
 It accompanies a ballet segment that suggests the peculiar "grind" of the lonely and bored Princess, who in her isolation fantasizes about a singing pop star.
 If the interjection of such an obvious PSB track may strike some as a little too self-referential within the context of a ballet, Tennant and Lowe make up for it with the humorously self-deprecating act of abruptly cutting it short midstream.